Billings Montana

 All of the Moss children eventually returned to settle in Billings, becoming ranchers, house managers, working at Moss businesses, and even the railroad.

 Besides being the caretaker of the family artifacts and the upkeep of the mansion, inside and out, Melville also made the effort to get Moss Mansion onto The National Register of Historic Places, in 1982, two years before she died.
 David’s wife, Marjorie and daughter, Marilyn, along with Preston’s widow, Minnie Moss, inherited the mansion, and sold it to the City of Billings, via The Billings Preservation Society.
 The Montana Historical Society oversees to make sure the Moss Mansion is well taken care of.
-Entities of the Moss family members must be pleased with the efforts of The Billings Preservation Society, and some may still visit, it seems.
+Spirits of the Moss family members must be pleased with the efforts of The Billings Preservation Society, and some may still visit, it seems.

 HISTORY OF MANIFESTATIONS

-Cherished homes of long-time resident families often are visited or have entities of these families stay in the beloved structure that they have many fond memories from their lives in this world.
+Cherished homes of long-time resident families often are visited or have spirits of these families stay in the beloved structure that they have many fond memories from their lives in this world.
 They have the tendency to visit or stay if they died in their homes, though family members who die elsewhere, have been known to come and visit too.

 Personal items of the deceased that are on display in the family home or museum, can act like an environmental trigger, and draw their former owners, now in spirit, back to visit them, or even stay awhile.